BrickSchema/py-brickschema/docs/index.rst

 The ``brickschema`` package makes it easy to get started with Brick and Python.
 Among the features it provides are:

 - management and querying of Brick models
-- simple OWL inference
+- simple OWL-RL, SHACL and other inference
-- inference of Brick models from Haystack exports
+- Haystack and VBIS integration:
+    - convert Haystack models to Brick
+    - add VBIS tags to a Brick model, or get Brick types from VBIS tags

 .. code-block:: python